a2stuff/a2d/res/notes/testplan.md

 * Load DeskTop.
 Ensure that every ProDOS device is online and represented by an icon.
 Verify that 127 icons can be shown.
 * Load DeskTop.
 Ensure that every ProDOS device is online and represented by an icon.
 Open windows bringing the total icons to 127.
 File > New Folder.
 Verify that a warning is shown and the window is closed.
 Repeat, with multiple windows open.
 Verify that everything repaints correctly, and that no volume or folder icon incorrectly displays as dimmed.
 * Load DeskTop.
 Ensure that every ProDOS device is online and represented by an icon.
 Open windows bringing the total icons to 127.
 Use File > Copy To... to copy a file into a directory represented by an open window.
 Verify that after the copy, a warning is shown, the window is closed, and that no volume or folder icon incorrectly displays as dimmed.
 * Load DeskTop.
 Ensure that every ProDOS device is online and represented by an icon.
-Open windows bringing the total icons to 127. drag a file icon from another volume (to copy it) into an open window.
+Open windows bringing the total icons to 127.
+Drag a file icon from another volume (to copy it) into an open window.
 Verify that after a copy, a warning is shown and the window is closed, and that no volume or folder icon incorrectly displays as dimmed.
 * Load DeskTop.
 Ensure that every ProDOS device is online and represented by an icon.
 Open windows bringing the total icons to 127.
 Drag a volume icon into an open window.
 Verify that after the copy, a warning is shown and the window is closed, and that no volume or folder icon incorrectly displays as dimmed.

 * Use an emulator that supports dynamically inserting SmartPort disks, e.g. Virtual ][.
 Insert disks A, B, C, D in drives starting at the highest slot first, e.g. S7D1, S7D2, S5D1, S5D2.
 Launch DeskTop.
 Verify that the disks appear in order A, B, C, D. Eject the disks, and wait for DeskTop to remove the icons.
 Pause the emulator, and reinsert the disks in the same drives.
 Un-pause the emulator.
 Verify that the disks appear on the DeskTop in the same order.
 Eject the disks again, pause, and insert the disks into the drives in reverse order (A in S5D2, etc).
 Un-pause the emulator.
 Verify that the disks appear in reverse order on the DeskTop.